New Residential Member Information

 Notify REMC if your electric service requirements change significantly.
 Examples: adding a heat pump or air conditioning, installing large motors or other equipment with high power requirements.
 Our personnel will check to see if the service entrance equipment is heavy enough for the added electrical load and make changes if necessary.

-Customer Services Portal
+Member Services Portal

-REMC's Customer Services Portal is a tool which enables you to: view your usage, view your bill, set up Auto-Pay, sign up for E-Bill, pay online and make changes to your account.
-Visit our website and click on the Customer Services Portal and follow the directions using your current account number and password.
+REMC's Member Services Portal is a tool which enables you to: view your usage, view your bill, set up Auto-Pay, sign up for E-Bill, pay online and make changes to your account.
+Visit our website and click on the Member Services Portal and follow the directions using your current account number and password.
 If you need a password you may obtain one by calling any of our offices or you can establish a User ID and password on our website.
 You will need your account number, telephone number, valid e-mail address and social security number to set up the User ID on our website.

 Automatic outdoor lights are available to members on a rental basis.
 For complete details, contact any REMC office.